-Research Report (4000-4500 words; 400 points)
+Research Report (4000-6000 words; 400 points)

-For the research report, students will choose either a qualitative or quantitative research project, examine the existing literature, collect original data, present findings, and draw conclusions on a real-world subject.
-This paper is written in parts over the course of the entire semester.
+For the research report, students will provide a review of literature on their topic, collect original data, present findings, and draw conclusions.
+This paper is written in parts over the course of the entire semester (Introduction, Methods, Results, Discussion).
+Failure to turn in a complete draft of each section on the assigned date will result in 20 points deducted from the final research report for each draft missed.

-Application Materials (1000 words; 100 points)
+Application Materials (750-1000 words; 100 points)

-Students prepare a résumé, cover letter and personal statement appropriate for graduate school or an internship.
+Students prepare a résumé and a personal statement or letter of application appropriate for graduate school or an internship.